H2O Global News | Blog

 Reusing grey water offers several benefits:

-1. Water Conservation – By reusing grey water, households can reduce their fresh water usage by up to 50%.
+• Water Conservation – Households can reduce freshwater usage by up to 50% by reusing greywater.

 Wastewater Management

-Wastewater, often referred to as sewage, consists of all the water that has been used in homes, industries, and businesses and contains a broad range of contaminants.
-Wastewater management involves the collection, treatment, and disposal of wastewater to protect public health and the environment.
+Wastewater, often called sewage, is water used in homes, industries, and businesses.
+It contains a wide range of contaminants.
+Wastewater management involves collecting, treating, and disposing wastewater to protect public health and the environment.

 Types of Wastewater